jkrieger6/react-portfolio/README.md

 * Made with the latest version of GitHub
 * Made using the latest version of Node.js
 * Made using React.js
+* Made using the latest version of Bootstrap
+* Made using the latest version of Animate.css

 ## License
 * This application is covered under the [MIT](https://choosealicense.com/licenses/mit/) license